Bitcoin is often in the news, not least because it is somewhat controversial.

 Its “coins” are strings of bits, and anyone can generate one, given enough time (and assuming no-one else generates the same coin first).

-This ‘mining reward’ is specified to halve every four years, so there’s an exponential dropoff in the rate at which new Bitcoins appear, and that the supply is capped at 21 million Bitcoins.
+This ‘mining reward’ is specified to halve every four years, so there’s an exponential dropoff in the rate at which new bitcoins appear, with the total supply capped at 21 million bitcoins.

 The number remaining will quickly close in on zero, with 1/2 gone in 2012, 3/4 by 2016, 7/8 by 2020, and so on.

-By about 2030, we'll be close to that asmyptotic maximum of 21 million coins, even though the very last fraction of a bitcoin isn’t due until AD 2140.
+By about 2030, we’ll be close to that asmyptotic maximum of 21 million coins, even though the very last fraction of a bitcoin isn’t due until AD 2140.

 For what it’s worth, and it is rather a lot, Bitcoin exchanges currently value each Bitcoin (BTC) around US$100.